CAN YOU BELIEVE THIS?

 And as media coverage of our work echoes our clicks to billions of people around the world, we need to train and hire more instructors in the USA to meet the backed-up demand for our services.

-Be a flash of inspiration for a blind student by contributing to our FlashSonar™ Tuition Scholarships, so that they can learn to light-up their world and leave the darkness behind.
+Be a flash of inspiration for a new generation of blind students by contributing to our FlashSonar™ Tuition Scholarships, so that they can learn the skills to access, achieve and participate equally in the world around them.

 ‘Staying The Course Took Perseverance’